-Eligible Institution has the meaning set out in the FCA Glossary.
+Eligible Institution as defined in the FCA Glossary.

-EMIR has the meaning as set out in the FCA Glossary.
+EMIR as defined in the FCA Glossary.

 FATCA means the Foreign Account Tax Compliance Act (US).

 FCA means the Financial Conduct Authority of Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN or such successor regulatory authority from time to time.